 To fully address the foreign currency translation exposure, the Group's borrowings, which were refinanced in May 2018, are split between Euro and Sterling according to the forecast income streams.
 This policy acts as a natural hedge as the effect of an adverse exchange movement on translation of foreign currency loans would be offset by a positive effect of translating income streams from Europe and vice versa.

-Regarding the interest risk, the Group has entered into interest rate agreements capping LIBOR at 1.50% and EURIBOR at 0.25% to take advantage of low market interest rates.
+Regarding the interest risk, the Group has entered into interest rate agreements capping SONIA at 1.38% and EURIBOR at 0.25% to take advantage of low market interest rates.
 These agreements remain in place until the loan is repaid in 2023.
+The Sterling agreement had been capped with reference to LIBOR at 1.50%; this was terminated on transition to SONIA on 31 January 2022.
+There is no capping agreement in respect of £0.4 million of loans recognised on the acquisition of subsidiary undertakings in the year.